joseabraham-mena/Pumps-and-Piping-/index.md

 B) Set the desired pressure drop

-  5. In the next tab specify the initial and objective pressures; scroll right to find the cells.
+  5. In the Pressure Drops in Loops tab specify the fluid properties.
-  6. Go to the initial cells and enter the specific information for the fluid in the pipe, an initial diameter in inches (2 for example), and enter the segment length.
+  6. Choose the pipe material from the drop down menu, enter a guess diameter value and the pipe length.
+  7. Scroll rigth to the Segment Summary Table and enter the initial pressure.
+  8. In the Solve for Specific Pressure Drop Table enter the objective pressure.

 C) Solve for the ideal diameter

-  7. Solve for the fanning friction factor by clicking the button.
+  9. Solve for the fanning friction factor by clicking the button.
-  8. Solve for the desired diameter.
+  10. Solve for the desired diameter.
-  9. Repeat steps 7 and 8 one more time.
+  11. Repeat steps 7 and 8 one more time.

 ### Solved Problem 2: Finding pressure drop given diameter and length